ALAlvarez22/Proyecto_Teleco_3/Guide-Step-by-Step.md

 <a name="4-moni"></a>
-## 4. Monitoreo básico del cliente
+## 4. Monitoreo básico de los clientes

 <a name="41-defs"></a>
 ### 4.1 Definición en el servidor